UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 .. admonition:: Other tools perhaps covered in the future

-   - pixi: package management tool for developers https://pixi.sh/latest/
+   - `pixi <https://pixi.sh/latest/>`_: package management tool for developers
+       - It allows the developer to install libraries and applications in a reproducible way.
+Use pixi cross-platform, on Windows, Mac and Linux.
+       - could replace conda/mamba

-   - uv: An extremely fast Python package and project manager, written in Rust. https://docs.astral.sh/uv/
+   - `uv <https://docs.astral.sh/uv/>`_: An extremely fast Python package and project manager, written in Rust.
+       - A single tool to replace pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more

 Virtual environment - venv & virtualenv
 ---------------------------------------